ODD & Oppositional Rising

 If you are a parent of a child with diagnostic ODD:

-I wish there were something I could tell you that would ease your child’s passage, but I’m sure you have already tried, with little to no success, much of whatever I might suggest.
+I wish there were something I could tell you that would ease your child’s passage, but much of whatever I might suggest I’m sure you have already tried, with little to no success.

 - I know that NOBODY understands (or believes)